Digital Audio Workstations

 RAM: Not critical, as long as it’s stable and plenty for the OS

-Disk: Any current generation SATA disk will work fine.
+Disk: Any current disk will work fine.
 Only when running multiple 96k tracks or adding video workloads will disk performance become a concern.
 Use a separate physical disk from the OS installation.

 Soft Synth Work

 CPU: High clock speed and cache pay off more than many cores in many situations